Arcadia Lithium Project

 Coordinates-17.7739°, 31.4094°

-Arcadia Lithium Project, situated approximately 38 kilometers east of Harare in Zimbabwe's Mashonaland East Province.
+The Arcadia Lithium Project is situated approximately 38 km east of Harare in Zimbabwe's Mashonaland East Province.
 The operation is planned as a 2.4 million tonnes per annum (Mtpa) mining and processing facility, producing both spodumene and petalite concentrates.

 Ownership